 Penn Badgley and Elizabeth Lail play the two main characters in season one of Netflix’s “You.”
 Photo courtesy of Netflix Media.

 The filming at Logos started in late August of 2017 and was wrapped in less than a week.
 When “You” premiered on Lifetime a year later, it did little change for Logos bookstore.
 In fact, the show itself was struggling to find viewership and audiences on cable television.
-That was until when Netflix started streaming the show in December of 2018, making “You” a huge hit watched by tens of millions of households.
+That was until 2018, when Netflix started streaming the show in and the “You” audience surged into the tens of millions.
 The series’ popularity widened into an outpouring of visitors to Logos bookstore.
 “It was amazing,” Healy said.
 “You name the country in the world, there they were.”
 The bookstore was also on track to be the filming location for season two of “God Friended Me,” a comedy-drama television series on CBS.

 “You” had almost nonexistent viewership before it was streamed by Netflix.
 Photo courtesy of Netflix Media.